LLNL/FPChecker/README.md

 The **Clang version** instruments the source code of the application using a clang plugin.
 The instrumentation changes every expression `E` that evaluates to a floating-point value, to `_FPC_CHECK_(E)`.
 After theses transformations are performed, the code can be compiled with nvcc.

-The **LLVM version** on the other hand, performs instrumentation in the LLVM compiler itself (in the intermediate representation, or IR, of the code).
+The **LLVM version** on the other hand, performs instrumentation in the LLVM compiler itself (in the intermediate representation, or IR).

 Both versions have advantages and disadvantages:
 - **Clang version**: the final code can be compiled with nvcc; however, this version can be slower than the LLVM version and requires a two-pass compilation process (i.e., first instrument using clang and then compile/link with nvcc).